BlaiseMoses01/BlaiseMoses01/README.md

 ## Now

-AI Engineer at a Fortune 500 financial institution, working across **RAG evaluation, agentic systems, and the developer tooling that holds them together**.
-Recognized internally as the Claude Code SME and partnering with leadership on org-wide enablement.
+AI Engineer working across **RAG system architecture & evaluation, Model Context Protocol Server managment and orchestration , and internal AI enablement tooling**.
+Recognized internally as a Claude Code and Software Quality Champion/SME and a direct partner with leadership on org-wide enablement.

-Most of what I do falls into one of three buckets:
+Most of my professional work falls into one of three buckets:

-- **Eval infrastructure** — RAG evaluation harnesses, merge-gate pipelines, and the analytics layer around model quality.
+- **Eval infrastructure** — I build evaluation harnesses, merge-gate pipelines, and feedback loops to automate the analytics layer around model quality.
 Making "did this change make the system better" a question with an answer.
-- **Agentic systems** — multi-agent orchestration for testing, QA, and SDLC workflows.
-Built around Claude Code, MCP, and the principle that agent reliability is an engineering problem, not a prompt problem.
+- **Agentic systems and Architecture** — design and implement multi-agent orchestration workflows for business use cases.
+I bounce around internal teams, work with key contributors to understand their workflows and assess automation potential , and then design and implement agentic solutions to suit their constraints and accelerate their velocity.
-- **Internal tooling and enablement** — the patterns, primitives, and training material that let other engineers move fast without breaking the things that matter.
+- **Internal resource upskilling and and enablement** — Key Contributor to AI adoption in org through ownership of training material , knowledge transfer sessions and presentations , and direct mentorship.
+Authored Claude Code materials for leadership, was a lead presenter in org wide adoption training,  and have personally trained 6 engineers in leveraging Agentic tools in their development workflows.

 ---

-## Selected Work
+## Professsional Projects I'm most proud of

-### Multi-agent QA system — production
+### Agentic Test Automation Framework
-Architected and shipped an agentic end-to-end testing system replacing a SaaS vendor tool.
-Claude Code orchestrating Playwright MCP, parallelized across stories. **Delivered 300+ test cases in the first week and surfaced 24 pre-production defects.**
+Architected and shipped an agentic end-to-end testing system to enable QA teams to quickly spin up Playwright UI and API test automation against fast moving development projects.
+Claude Code orchestrating Playwright MCP, Playwright-bdd for BDD self documenting test cases , and MCP integrations for Atlassian Jira and Confluence as well as Gitlab to keep documentation , issue tracking , and source code in sync across company knowledge bases.

 ### RAG evaluation harness — production
-Custom evaluation framework built from primitives (no RAGAS dependency), with parallelized invocation and batched DynamoDB writes keyed by run UUID.
-Integrated as a merge gate in GitLab MR pipelines. **Cut eval runtime ~18x** and made retrieval and generation quality a precondition for merge across the team.
+Self-rolled a custom evaluation framework with parallelized invocation and batched DynamoDB writes to assess retrieval and generation quality in proprietary RAG frameworks.
+Integrated as a merge gate in GitLab MR pipelines.
+By building this custom solution , was able to **Cut eval runtime ~18x** compared to previous strategy and introduce an optimized, shift-left style fail-fast on retrieval and generation quality in order to detect adverse effects from model, prompt, and system changes before they hit prod.

 ### Claude Code enablement program
-Leading the rollout across the org — knowledge transfer materials, session management curriculum, security guardrails for an enterprise context, and the onboarding path for new engineers.
-Working directly with senior directors on standards and governance.
+While not an engineering feat, I have always greatly enjoyed teaching and helping people learn new skills to make their life easier.
+One of the proudest accomplishments in my current position was being asked to be a Claude Code champion and SME owning the quality and analysis space.
+I authored Claude Code materials for leadership, was a lead presenter in org wide adoption training, and have personally trained 6 engineers in leveraging Agentic tools in their development workflows over the course of my tenure.

 ---

 ## Featured Repos